Number: Prime numbers

 In 240 BC, Eratosthenes used the Sieve of Eratosthenes to quickly isolate prime numbers.
 But most further development of the theory of primes in Europe dates to the Renaissance and later eras.
+At around 1000 AD, Ibn al-Haytham discovered Wilson's theorem.
+Ibn al-Banna' al-Marrakushi found a way to speed up the Sieve of Eratosthenes by only testing up to the square root of the number.
+Fibonacci communicated Islamic mathematical contributions to Europe, and in 1202 was the first to describe the method of trial division.

 In 1796, Adrien-Marie Legendre conjectured the prime number theorem, describing the asymptotic distribution of primes.
 Other results concerning the distribution of the primes include Euler's proof that the sum of the reciprocals of the primes diverges, and the Goldbach conjecture, which claims that any sufficiently large even number is the sum of two primes.
 Yet another conjecture related to the distribution of prime numbers is the Riemann hypothesis, formulated by Bernhard Riemann in 1859.
 The prime number theorem was finally proved by Jacques Hadamard and Charles de la Vallée-Poussin in 1896.
 Goldbach and Riemann's conjectures remain unproven and unrefuted.

+Cultural and symbolic significance

+Numbers have held cultural, symbolic and religious significance throughout history and in many cultures.
+In Ancient Greece, number symbolism heavily influenced the development of Greek mathematics, stimulating the investigation of many problems in number theory which are still of interest today.
+According to Plato, Pythagoreans attributed specific characteristics and meaning to particular numbers, and believed that "things themselves are numbers".

+Folktales in different cultures exhibit preferences for particular numbers, with three and seven holding special significance in European culture, while four and five are more prominent in Chinese folktales.
+Numbers are sometimes associated with luck: in Western society, the number 13 is considered unlucky while in Chinese culture the number eight is considered auspicious.

 Main classification

 Numbers can be classified into sets, called number sets or number systems, such as the natural numbers and the real numbers.
 The main number systems are as follows: